infinum/eightshift-frontend-libs/scripts/components/color-palette-custom/docs/readme.md

 # Color Palette Custom

-This is a slightly modified version of ColorPallete (from @wordpress/components) which saves color's slug (or name if slug not provided) rather than color's hex (which is the default behavior).
+This is a slightly modified version of ColorPalette (from @wordpress/components) which saves color's slug (or name if slug not provided) rather than color's hex (which is the default behavior).

-The reasoning is that this way we can add color names as class modifiers to blocks and then style those blocks in CSS / SCSS (rather than having to inline colors as with the default ColorPallete component).
+The reasoning is that this way we can add color names as class modifiers to blocks and then style those blocks in CSS / SCSS (rather than having to inline colors as with the default ColorPalette component).

-By default it uses the default editor pallete (see https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes) but you can override the colors for particular blocks by passing your own `colors` prop.
+By default it uses the default editor palette (see https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes) but you can override the colors for particular blocks by passing your own `colors` prop.

 ## Example #1 - Default